The ageing process is part of the beauty of raw wood and so a few stains and change in colour is part of its charm, giving it character.

 Damp or very cold conditions: Wood fibre constricts and expands with temperature changes and extreme damp exposure.
 It is vulnerable to warping and the loss of natural oils when heavily saturated.
 Additionally, as wood is extremely porous it is highly susceptible to heavy and continuous rain.
 As it draws in moisture, it will swell and is likely to warp or crack.
 According to research conducted by the Louisiana State University Agricultural Center, most wood decay can be prevented by keeping wood relatively dry.
 Wood decay should be prevented as long as the moisture content in the wood remains below 20 percent.
 So, be sure to place your raw wood furniture piece under cover when there is heavy rain or moisture in the air.

 Wind: Strong, seasonal winds can also dry out the natural moisture in wood rapidly, especially when accompanied by harsh, direct sunlight and heat.

 The Zambia Dining Table

-Made from solid natural teak, this is table makes the perfect centerpiece for your covered patio.
+Made from solid natural teak, this table makes the perfect centerpiece for your covered patio.
 The colour will fade over time, enhancing the natural grain of the wood.

 The natural look and feel of raw wood furniture is what makes it unique.
 Celebrate its character and enjoy living with a beautiful, sustainable natural piece.